instrumentisto/medea/docs/rfc/0002-webrc-client-api.md

 Having in mind, that `Medea Media Server` already has user connection graph received from `Control Service` by the moment user connects, it is possible to establish all required connections without bothering `User Application`.
-Basically connection establishment should not depend on interaction with `User Application`.
+Basically connection establishment may not depend on interaction with `User Application` at all.

 On the other hand, some use cases require more manual control over media exchange process.
 For example:
 1. User wants to receive lower resolution video.